 3. Important Answers

 Finally, Mormonism is attractive because it answers questions many other religions cannot, or do not, answer.
 Unfortunately, most of these questions come from Christians, and the answers they hear make them question their beliefs.
-For example, it is difficult to discern exactly what Paul means when he discusses baptism for the dead in 1 Corinthians 15:29.
-Some Christians wrestle with that verse, but Mormons believe the answer given by Joseph Smith about baptism for the dead in temples perfectly answers any question or concern about the text.
-Another example is found in 2 Corinthians 12:2, a passage in which Paul writes about a man caught up to the “third heaven.”
+It is difficult to discern exactly what Paul means when he discusses baptism for the dead in 1 Corinthians 15:29.
+Some Christians wrestle with that verse, but Mormons believe the answer given by Joseph Smith about baptism for the dead in temples perfectly answers this text.
+In 2 Corinthians 12:2, Paul writes about a man caught up to the “third heaven.”
 Although interpretation of this passage can be difficult, Mormons believe wholeheartedly in their answer of three varying kingdoms of glory in the afterlife.

-Mormons also love answering questions about which religion, or denomination, is correct, why their leaders are considered prophets, and why they have the complete truth when compared to any other religious body.
-Put simply, they are willing to answer questions that many other faith traditions simply cannot or (for whatever reason) do not answer.
+Mormons love to answer questions about which religion, or denomination, is correct, why their leaders are considered prophets.
+They also love answering why they have the complete truth when compared to any other religious body.
+Put simply, they are willing to answer questions that many other faith traditions simply cannot or do not answer.